wdawson/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 This tutorial has shown you how to develop a photo gallery PWA with Spring Boot, React, JHipster, and OIDC.
 It showed you some useful open source libraries to simplify the implementation and even generated tests.

 You can find the source code for the example created in this post in the [oktadeveloper/okta-react-photo-gallery-example repo on GitHub](https://github.com/oktadeveloper/okta-react-photo-gallery-example).
 I recorded a screencast to walk through creating it all too.
-Watch the embedded version below, or [on YouTube](https://youtu.be/GlJWUqy1SJM).
+Watch the embedded video below, or [on YouTube](https://youtu.be/GlJWUqy1SJM).

 <div style="text-align: center">
 <iframe width="700" height="394" style="max-width: 100%" src="https://www.youtube.com/embed/GlJWUqy1SJM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>